 The Best Mac & Cheese Recipe

 Isn’t Mac & Cheese just one of the best comfort dishes to whip up?
 When it comes to Mac & Cheese, I look for that creamy texture and body.
-Flavour-wise, you want a nice balance of richness but not overly done where it becomes a little bit sickening.
-After many test and trials, from the choice of milk and cheese blends to various seasonings and spices, I’ve come down to this particular Mac & Cheese recipe which has become my ultimate go-to.
+Flavour-wise, you want a nice balance of richness but not overly done, where it becomes a little bit sickening.
+After many tests and trials, from the choice of milk and cheese blends to various seasonings and spices, I’ve come down to this particular Mac & Cheese recipe, which has become my ultimate go-to.
 The recipe hits all the spots I’ve just mentioned and features a subtle tease to the palate.
 It’s one I’ve never turned back on ever since finding this perfect balance of a recipe!

-Mac & Cheese
+Why You’d Love This Mac & Cheese Recipe

 Essentially, evaporated milk is regular milk but without 60% of its water content, i.e. heated till evaporated.
 As a result, evaporated milk has a more concentrated flavour, even slightly caramelised, and is creamier in texture.
-It is not to be confused with condensed milk as condensed milk is sweetened and mostly used for desserts or as a sweetener in coffees and teas.
+It is not to be confused with condensed milk, as condensed milk is sweetened and mostly used for desserts or as a sweetener in coffees and teas.
+Evaporated milk is typically sold in tinned form and is commonly found at supermarkets.

-• Macaroni Pasta (or any tubular pasta shapes)
+• Macaroni Pasta – or any tubular pasta shapes

 • Evaporated Milk